RedisLabs/redislabs-docs/content/ri/using-redisinsight/proxy.md

 ```

-## Subpath Proxy
+## Subpath proxy

-Subpath proxy can be enabled setting `RIPROXYENABLE` enviornment variable.
+You can enable subpath proxy by setting `RIPROXYENABLE` environment variable.
 Once enabled, either `RIPROXYPATH` or `RIPROXYPREFIX` must be set to path of the proxy subpath.
 Use `RIPROXYPATH` to set a static proxy subpath and `RIPROXYPREFIX` for a dynamic proxy subpath.

-#### RIPROXYPATH - Static Subpath
+### RIPROXYPATH static subpath

 When `RIPROXYPATH` is being set with a path, RedisInsight is accessible only on that subpath.
-The default routes will be given the provided prefix subpath.
-There won't be a way to add another proxy behind this proxy unless the same subpath is used for the new proxy.
+The default routes are given the provided prefix subpath.
+There isn't a way to add another proxy behind this proxy unless the same subpath is used for the new proxy.

 {{< note >}}
 Once the static subpath is set, RedisInsight is only reachable on the provided subpath, both the one that is directly reachable via the binded origin and from the proxy server.